anovos/anovos/README.md

 # Quick Start

 The easiest way to try out _Anovos_ and explore its capabilities is through the provided [examples](/examples) that you can run via Docker without the need to install anything on your local machine.
-To install Docker in your local machine please refer the following [guide](https://docs.docker.com/desktop/).
-Set docker preferences as follows if resources permit:
+To install Docker in your local machine, please refer the following [guide](https://docs.docker.com/desktop/) hosted at docker website .
+Set, docker preferences as follows if your system's resources permit:
 1. CPUs - 6
 2. Memory - 8.0 GB
 3. Swap - 1GB